JetBrains/intellij-sdk-docs/tutorials/editor_basics/working_with_text.md

 To modify the text an instance of the [Document](upsource:///platform/core-api/src/com/intellij/openapi/editor/Document.java) needs to be accessed.
-[Document](/basics/architectural_overview/documents.md) represents the contents of a text file loaded into memory, and possibly opened in an IDEA text editor.
+[Document](/basics/architectural_overview/documents.md) represents the contents of a text file loaded into memory and possibly opened in an IDEA text editor.
 The instance of a Document will be used later when a text replacement is performed.
 We also need to figure out where the selected part of the text is located.